NirashaMadubhashini/POS-System/README.md

-This is my very first project made by using CSS FrameWorks.<br>
+This project is done by using javaScript,Html,Css,JQuery and Bootstrap.<br>
 There are some links that I use to make this POS System.

 Site map = https://www.gloomaps.com/wTmcN9yMAT